-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 It is unlikely that a postmenopausal woman may become pregnant.
 But, you should know that using this medicine while you are pregnant could harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Use an effective form of birth control during treatment with this medicine and for at least 3 weeks after the last dose.
+If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, talk to your doctor.